 When I was a child there was a sketch comedy TV show for kids – Yeralash.
-One of the episodes was titled Twins (it’s shorter than 2 minutes, you can watch it for the idea, I didn’t find it with subtitles).
+One of the episodes was titled Twins (it’s shorter than 2 minutes – start at 4:00 – you can watch it for the idea, I didn’t find it with subtitles).

 The plot: Two little boys (LBs) on a sled bump into an older boy (OB).
 He gets up to confront them when he notices that they look alike.